ravi0313/ravi0313/README.md

 # Hey, I'm Ravi 👋

-**Software Engineer II** | Passionate about building scalable, cross-platform solutions
+**Android Developer** | Passionate about building scalable, cross-platform solutions

 Welcome to my corner of GitHub!
-I'm a Software Engineer focused on modern backend systems, multiplatform development, and crafting elegant solutions with **Kotlin**, **KMP**, and **.NET**.
+I'm an Android Developer focused on modern backend systems, multiplatform development, and crafting elegant solutions with **Kotlin**, **KMP**, and **.NET**.

 ---

 ## 🚀 About Me

-I'm a Software Engineer II with a deep passion for developing robust, high-performance applications.
+I'm an Android Developer with a deep passion for developing robust, high-performance applications.
 I specialize in building solutions that work seamlessly across multiple platforms while maintaining clean, maintainable code.
 I thrive in collaborative environments and enjoy tackling challenging architectural problems.

 ## 💻 Tech Stack